ionic-team/ionic-framework/README.md

 ### Tooling

  At the moment, ionic-framework exports one function, `generate`, that can be used to scaffold new pages in an Ionic app.
-It is used by the [Ionic CLI's](https://github.com/driftyco/ionic-cli) `generate` command (also use `g` as an alias).
+It is used by the [Ionic CLI's](https://github.com/driftyco/ionic-cli) `generate` command.

-#### Usage:

-* `ionic generate page MyPage` - Generate a basic page HTML, JS, and SCSS files.
-* `ionic g tabs MyTabPage` - Generate a page with tabs and the tab pages with those.

 #### Methods